Filed Under Entrepreneurs

 Kundtz Castle

-Built by Theodor Kundtz between 1899 and 1903, the mansion featured a five story tower, a bowling alley, and a music room with 12 stained glass windows.
-Kundtz did most of the woodwork himself, and the Cleveland Press, in 1925, called Kundtz's work "genius."
+Built by Theodor Kundtz between 1899 and 1903, the mansion known as Kundtz Castle featured a five-story tower, a bowling alley, and a music room with 12 stained glass windows.
+Kundtz did most of the woodwork himself.
+In 1925, the Cleveland Press called Kundtz's work "genius."

-Theodor Kundtz immigrated to Cleveland from Hungary in 1873, at the age of 21.
+Theodor Kundtz immigrated to Cleveland from Hungary in 1873, at the age of twenty one.
 Trained as a carpenter, he found a job making cabinets for Whitworth Co.
 Kundtz was ambitious and wanted to make a name for himself, so in 1878 he left Whitworth and founded his own company, Theodor Kundtz Co.
 The main product was sewing machine cabinets, but the company sold many other wood items as well, including bodies for cars and vans.
-Later on, Kundtz also founded a bicycle wheel company.
+Kundtz accrued dozens of patents to protect his many ventures.
+Later on, he also founded a bicycle wheel company.
 Combined, the two businesses turned the poor immigrant into one of Cleveland's largest employers.

 Kundtz was active in Cleveland's Hungarian community.
-At the height of his success 92 percent of his 2,500 workers were Hungarian.
-He also founded the Hungarian Savings and Loan Company and funded the Hungarian Hall on Clark Avenue.
-In 1902, Kundtz's service to the Hungarian people was recognized and honored when Emperor Franz Joseph of Austria-Hungary had the immigrant turned businessman and philanthropist knighted.
+At the height of his success, nearly all of his 2,500 workers (92 percent, reportedly) were Hungarian.
+Kundtz also founded the Hungarian Savings and Loan Company and funded the Hungarian Hall on Clark Avenue.
+In 1902, his service to the Hungarian people was recognized and honored when Emperor Franz Joseph of Austria-Hungary had the immigrant-turned-businessman/philanthropist knighted.

 Images

-Kundtz Castle The manor home of Theodore Kundtz was situated on five acres of land between Lake Avenue and Lake Erie, in Lakewood, Ohio.
+Postcard View of Kundtz Residence The manor home of Theodore Kundtz was situated on five acres of land between Lake Avenue and Lake Erie, in Lakewood, Ohio.
 The tower was five stories tall and each room was decorated with a different type of hand carved wood.
-Image Courtesy of Lakewood Historical Society
+Source: Lakewood Historical Society Date: ca. 1910

 Theodor Kundtz Theodor Kundtz was born in Metzenseifen, Hungary on July 1, 1852.
 By the early 1900s, Kundtz was one of Cleveland's most successful businessmen.
 He held 44 patents for inventions, mainly for moving parts on sewing machines so they could fit into the cabinets Kundtz built.
 Image Courtesy of Lakewood Historical Society

-Demolition of Kundtz's Castle, 1961 Although the house was entirely demolished, the Eggleston Company sold portions of the wood sidings and ceiling murals to the public.
+Demolition of Kundtz's Castle Although the house was entirely demolished, the Eggleston Company sold portions of the wood sidings and ceiling murals to the public.
 The house was also open to the public for a few days before the demolition was scheduled.
-People could experience the lavish structure and could even explore the five story tower.
-Image Courtesy of Lakewood Historical Society
+People could experience the lavish structure and could even explore the five-story tower.
+Source: Cleveland Plain Dealer Date: March 9, 1961

 Location